Installation; video and mixed media, 2020-2022. See the video here

 “…Me he acordado de un mantel que tengo aquí en casa, bueno un mantelito…que antes se llamaba de té, que lo ponía mi madre el domingo a la tarde que era cuando venían mis tías y estaban también mis primos, y nos reuníamos toda la familia…y merendábamos y es un recuerdo que tengo tan bonito porque estábamos todos juntos…”Aurora

-[Translation: “I’m reminded of a tablecloth that I have here at home, well a cloth … that used to be called a tea tablecloth, that my mother would put out on Sunday afternoon, which was when my aunts would come and my cousins would also be there, and the whole family would get together … and we would have lunch and it is such a lovely memory to have because we were all together...”]
+[Translation: “I’m reminded of a tablecloth that I have here at home, well a cloth … that used to be called a tea tablecloth, that my mother would put out on Sunday afternoon, which was when my aunts would come and my cousins would also be there, and the whole family would get together … and we would have tea and it is such a lovely memory to have because we were all together...”]

 “…Estas prendas tienen para mí un especial sentido porque son del ajuar de mis abuelos y deben tener unos entre 103 y 105 años de antigüedad.
 Es un algodón super resistente que lavados tras lavados permanece perfecto y muy buen estado y que llama la atención por sus costuras, la manera que está tejido…A mí me gusta mucho guardarlo porque es como un testimonio del tiempo…”Eva

 [Translation: “These garments have a special meaning for me because they are from my grandparents’ trousseau and must be between 103 and 105 years old.
-It is a super resistant cotton that wash after wash remains perfect and in very good condition and that draws your attention to its seams, the way it is woven … I really like having it because it is like a testimony of time”]
+It is a super resistant cotton that wash after wash remains perfect and in very good condition and that draws your attention to its seams, the way it is woven … I really like keeping it because it is like a testimony of time”]

 “…Cuando mi hija era pequeñita teníamos una funda de almohada de cuadritos rojo y blanco que estaba deshilachada por un lado y mi hija antes de irse a dormir la primera cosa que pedía era la pipa y el coixí, y si no había ni pipa ni coixí no se podía dormir.
 Y hasta incluso una vez mi suegra que la vio allí y la vio deshilachada la cosió y yo por la noche la tuve que deshacer porque claro mi hija cosida no la quería.
 Se pasaba las flequitas por la cara, cogía la almohadita y se ponía el chupete y se quedaba dormida en un momentito…”Gloria

-[Translation: “When my daughter was little we had a red and white checkered pillowcase that was frayed on one side and my daughter before going to sleep the first thing she asked for washer dummy and the pillow, and if there was no dummy nor pillow then she wouldn’t be able to sleep.
+[Translation: “When my daughter was little we had a red and white checkered pillowcase that was frayed on one side and my daughter before going to sleep the first thing she asked for was her dummy and the pillow, and if there was no dummy nor pillow then she wouldn’t be able to sleep.
 And even once my mother-in-law, who saw it there and saw that it was frayed, mended it and at night I had to undo what she had sewn because of course my daughter did not want it mended.
 She would stroke her face with the frayed threads, hug the pillow and suck on her dummy and fall asleep in no time”]

 “…I have a nice warm woolly blanket which we’ve had for over 50 years, we had it as a wedding present…and we’ve had it on our bed everyday since we had it given to us, apart from when of course it’s washed.
 It keeps us nice and warm…”Margaret